steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 - **<a href="svg-ai-helper.html" target="new">SVG AI Helper</a>** used in this workshop to add interactivity to a SVG.
 - <a href="/helpers/svg-code-transplant.html" target="new">SVG Code Transplant</a> Helper page to copy SVG code from one SVG file to another

-_Note: All code on this site works solely in the browser, no data is retained._ You can download these open source web pages, they are designed to also work locally on your computer in chrome.
+_Note: All code on this site works solely in the browser, no data is retained._ You can [download these open source web pages on Github](https://github.com/steveturbek/Designing-Interactive-SVGs-with-AI).
+They are designed to also work locally on your computer in Chrome.

 ## Background